 The Graduate School pays the travel expenses for predoctoral researchers to attend a scientific meeting or course each year.

+Teaching is not a requirement for completion of the program.
 Predoctoral researchers with an interest in teaching may, with their Thesis Committee's consent, serve as teaching assistants either in the first-term modules or in courses taught by faculty.
-However, teaching is not a requirement of the program.